junxit/us-congress-bills-111/metadata.md

 - Sen. Sessions, Jeff [R-AL] (S001141)

+## Committees (1)

+- House — Judiciary Committee

 ## Actions

 - 2010-01-28 — Introduced in Senate
 - 2010-01-28 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S349-351; text as passed Senate: CR S350-351)
 - 2010-01-28 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S349-351; text as passed Senate: CR S350-351)
+- 2010-01-29 — Message on Senate action sent to the House.
+- 2010-01-29 — Received in the House.
+- 2010-01-29 — Referred to the House Committee on the Judiciary.